Chicago PD, ATF team up to stop spread of illegal guns

 "If Chicago doesn't fix the horrible 'carnage' going on ...
 I will send in the Feds," he tweeted four days after his inauguration.

 The Trump administration has been criticized for calling Chicago a "war zone" and "totally out of control" despite not laying out a long-term vision for America's cities.

-CNN first reported in early February that the ATF had been working on a plan to permanently transfer approximately 20 ATF agents to Chicago in order to "beef up" the federal presence in the city.
+"Six months ago, we made it clear that we would welcome additional federal support, and six months later we appreciate the 20 new ATF agents that are now arriving," said spokesman Adam Collins.
+"But the progress CPD has made this year has happened without any of the new resources from the federal government we requested."

+CNN also reported in April that a small team of eight FBI employees, including agents and analysts, from across the country were sent to Chicago on a temporary assignment.

 Meanwhile, Chicago police say crime in the city has decreased from 2016, when there were 4,331 shooting victims and 762 homicides.
 Chicago police said Friday there has been a 14% drop in violent crime overall in the city compared to last year -- with the two most violent districts seeing a 33% drop in violent crime -- and there have been 234 less people shot this year.